skrey/yellow-extensions/features/markdown/README.md

 The extension uses [Markdown Extra v1.8.0](https://github.com/michelf/php-markdown) by Michel Fortin, which is a text-to-HTML conversion tool.
 It's licensed under [BSD license](https://opensource.org/licenses/BSD-3-Clause).
 Markdown allows to write text like an email and it becomes a web page.
 Here's the basic [Markdown syntax](http://commonmark.org/help/), a list of [Markdown Extra features](https://michelf.ca/projects/php-markdown/extra/) and [GitHub Flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).

-There's an [experimental Markdown parser](https://github.com/datenstrom/yellow/issues/354) based on Parsedown Extra v1.8.0-beta.
+There's also an [experimental Markdown parser](https://github.com/datenstrom/yellow/issues/354) based on Parsedown Extra v1.8.0-beta-5.
 You can [download and copy it](https://github.com/datenstrom/yellow-extensions/raw/master/features/markdown/markdownx.php) into your `system/extensions` folder.
-Now you can select the Markdown parser with `Parser: markdown` = Markdown Extra and `Parser: markdownx` = Parsedown Extra, x stands for experimental.
+Now you can select the Markdown parser with `Parser: markdown` = Markdown Extra, `Parser: markdownx` = Parsedown Extra, x stands for experimental.

 ## Examples